Katharine Susannah Prichard: Political life and marriage

-Prichard moved with her husband, war hero Hugo "Jim" Throssell, VC, to Greenmount, Western Australia, in 1920 and lived at 11 Old York Road for much of the rest of her life.
-She wrote most of her novels and stories in a self-contained weatherboard workroom near the house.
-In her personal life she always referred to herself as Mrs Hugo Throssell.
+Prichard moved with her husband, war hero Hugo "Jim" Throssell, VC, to Greenmount, Western Australia, in 1920 where she lived for much of the rest of her life.
+She wrote some of her later novels and stories in a weatherboard workroom near the house.
+In her personal life she usually referred to herself as Mrs Hugo Throssell.
 Her friends called her Kattie.
 They had a son, Ric Throssell, later a diplomat and writer.

 Prichard was a founding member of the Communist Party of Australia in 1921 and remained a member for the rest of her life.
 She worked to organise unemployed workers and founded left-wing women's groups.
 She campaigned in the 1930s in support of the Spanish Republic and other left-wing causes.
 Although she had frequent arguments with other Communist writers such as Frank Hardy and Judah Waten over the correct application of the doctrine of socialist realism to Australian fiction, she remained supportive of the Soviet Union and its cultural policies when many other intellectuals, such as Eric Lambert and Stephen Murray-Smith, left the party in the 1950s.
-Her public position as a communist and a female writer saw her harassed by West Australian police and the federal government throughout her life.
+Her public position as a communist and a female writer saw her harassed by Western Australian police and the federal government throughout her life.
 The official surveillance files opened on Prichard in 1919 were not closed until her death in 1969.

 Prichard's commitment to her politics and her position as a woman in the public sphere also saw her socially isolated by the conservative social groups which dominated Perth in this period.
 She was the subject of constant rumours and frequent anonymous tip offs to Western Australian police of any communist activity.
 She was also part of a new community of free thinking public intellectuals who, among other things, challenged notions of acceptable sexuality.

 Her two major novels, which were to give her national and international prominence, written in Western Australia in the early years of her marriage, were Working Bullocks (1926) which dramatised the physical and emotional traumas of timber workers in the karri country of Australia's south-west, and Coonardoo (1929), a novel which became notorious for its candid portrayal of relationships between white men and Australian Aboriginal women in the north-west.

 The far north-west of Australia provided inspiration and setting for her daring play Brumby Innes.

 Most of the short stories in the first of her four collections, Kiss on the Lips (1932), were also from the 1920s, her decade of great creative activity.
 During this time she wrote her most adventurous novels, stories and plays.